TrevorBushnell/Singing-AI-Bach/research-docs/ai/annotated-bib.md

 ### Counterpoint by Convolution

 This is the rigorous paper that goes with the Google Bach AI Doodle.
 The paper adds onto the online article by noting that the model is a convolutional neural network because of its extreme versatility once trained.
 Data is represented as a stack of piano rolls in a binary 3D tenor.
-One dimension is the number of voice parts,
+One dimension is the number of voice parts, one dimension is the number of midi pitches, and one dimension is the number of time steps in the piece.
+The paper also notes that for their use case, Gibbs sampling leads to better results than ancestral sampling.

+This is useful for my research because I can get more in-depth information about how this model is designed.